-Your employees may receive Christmas gifts from clients or suppliers.
-It’s important for all organisations that the acceptance of these gifts does not give the appearance that they may be unduly influenced when making decisions.
+Your employees may receive Christmas gifts from clients or suppliers in recognition of their hard work over the year.
+If so, in accordance with the Bribery Act 2010, it’s important that the acceptance of such gifts doesn’t give the appearance that staff may be unduly influenced when making decisions.

-You should remind employees of your rules on gifts.
-For example, all gifts and hospitality received, of whatever value, must be entered in a register and no personal gifts of a value in excess of set limit should be accepted without the express permission from their line manager.
-Read more about Christmas gifts and clients now.
+It’s a good idea to remind employees of your rules on gifts ahead of time.
+For example, you may require that all gifts and hospitality received must be entered in a register and that no personal gifts of a value in excess of set limit should be accepted without the express permission from their line manager.

-If an employee turns up to work wearing something that’s not in line with your dress code, you can pull them aside discretely and remind them of the policy and what is considered to be acceptable dress.
-For first minor breaches it may be inappropriate to formally discipline them, but if employees continue to not respect the dress code then you can take formal disciplinary action.
+If an employee turns up to work wearing something that’s not in line with your dress code, pull them aside discretely and remind them of the policy and what is considered to be acceptable dress.
+For first-instance, minor breaches, formal disciplinary proceedings is likely to be inappropriate; however, if they continue to flout the rules, then this may be a necessary course of action.

 Christmas is a perfect opportunity for team bonding and for employees to recharge their batteries ahead of the New Year.
 By tackling challenges head on, you will be able to enjoy a stress-free and productive period.